-Gosar censured over AOC video as he compares himself to Alexander Hamilton
+Paul Gosar censured over AOC video as he compares himself to Alexander Hamilton

 The House of Representatives has voted to censure Arizona Representative Paul Gosar for posting an animated video depicting the murder of a fellow member and a threat against President Joe Biden to his official social media account.

-By a margin of 223 in favor to 207 against, members approved a resolution of censure against Mr Gosar, making him the 25th House member in US history to face such a sanction.
+By a margin of 223 in favour to 207 against, members approved a resolution of censure against Mr Gosar, making him the 25th House member in US history to face such a sanction.
 He was also stripped of his seats on the House Oversight and Energy and Natural Resources committees.

-He stood implacibly in the well of the House as Speaker Nancy Pelosi read the resolution, flanked by a group of GOP representatives which included Florida’s Matt Gaetz — who is reportedly under investigation for child sex trafficking — and Georgia’s Marjorie Taylor Greene, who was also stripped of her committee assignments earlier this year.
+He stood implacably in the well of the House as Speaker Nancy Pelosi read the resolution, flanked by a group of GOP representatives which included Florida’s Matt Gaetz and Georgia’s Marjorie Taylor Greene, who was also stripped of her committee assignments earlier this year.

 As Ms Pelosi spoke, Ms Greene tried to interject with a question about California Representative Eric Swalwell before being silenced with a sharp report of the speaker’s gavel.